HOME FEO'S STORE REVIEWS INTERVIEWS FEO AMANTE THEATER SCIENCE MOMENT UNFAIR RACIAL CLICHÉ ALERT

 Read Milton O. Thompson and Curtis Peebles', FLYING WITHOUT WINGS.

 Another good book is Dale R. Reed and Darlene Lister's, WINGLESS FLIGHT: The Lifting Body Story.
-It features a forward by Chuck Yeager.
+It features a forward by former test pilot, Chuck Yeager.

 Northrop M2-F2